AntonyBooming/outage_project/README.md

 ---

 ## Framing a prediction problem
-Prediction problem: What is the outage duration gonna be like based on outage cause category and the number of customers affected by the outage.
+### Prediction problem: How long will a power outage last based on its cause and the number of customers affected?
-Type: Regression Line Model
+### Type: Regression (Linear Model)
-Response Variable: Outage Duration(very important to know if the power outage is gonna be severe or not based on different characteristics)
+### Response Variable: Outage Duration – understanding this helps assess how severe an outage may be based on key characteristics.
-Known Info: Outage causes, # of customers affected
+### Predictor Variables (Known Information): Outage cause category and number of customers affected.

 ---

 ## Baseline Model
 ### Description of my baseline model:
-My linear regression model is trained on outage cause categories and the number of customers affected by the certain outage.
-I left the quantative feature(# of customers affected) to passthrough the pipeline without any encodings.
-But, I passed the categorical feature(outage cause category) through OneHotEncoder() so that it is more effective for my model.
+I trained my linear regression model using the outage cause category and the number of customers affected.
+I allowed the numerical feature (number of customers affected) to pass through the pipeline without transformation, while the categorical feature (outage cause category) was processed using a OneHotEncoder() to make it more suitable for the model.

 ### Result of my baseline model:
-The performance of this baseline model had a R^2 score of 0.069944362461548 on unseen data.
+The baseline model achieved an R² score of 0.0699 on unseen data.

-My intuition told me that this wasn't a good model because of the magnitude of values in both features.
-The values of number of customers affected feature are relatively large compared to the OneHotEncoder() transformed outage cause category feature which only consists of values close to 0.
-Therefore, the number of customers affected feature dominates the other feature when it comes to predicting the response variable.
-In other words, the 0s and 1s from one-hot encoding will have very little effect in comparison.
+I suspected the model's poor performance was due to the imbalance in feature magnitudes.
+The "number of customers affected" feature contains large numerical values, while the one-hot encoded "outage cause category" feature consists only of 0s and 1s.
+As a result, the numerical feature likely overshadowed the categorical one during prediction, reducing the impact of the encoded categories on the model’s output.

 ---

 ## Final Model
-Features added:
+### Features added:
-1. Standardized # of customer affected
+1. Standardized Number of Customers Affected
-Why:
-This is good for the prediction task because it brings down the feature around the same scale as the one hot encoded 0s and 1s of the other feature.
+Reasoning: Standardizing this feature ensures it is on a similar scale to the one-hot encoded values (0s and 1s) of the categorical feature.
+This prevents the model from being unduly influenced by the larger magnitude of the numerical values, allowing both features to contribute more equally to the prediction task.
-2. Polynomials
+2. Polynomial Features
-Why:
-This makes my predictive model better because the regression line will be shaped more like where the data points are, meaning it hits more data as the predictive line progresses, which should result in better accuracy.
+Reasoning: Applying polynomial transformations allows the model to capture more complex, nonlinear relationships between the input features and the target variable.
+By increasing the flexibility of the regression line, the model can better fit the underlying patterns in the data, potentially improving predictive performance.

-Result:
+### Result:
-Standardizing the # of customer affected brought the score up to 0.1908772716231314 Polynomial(degree=14) made the accuracy better to 0.25537566050097293
+**Standardizing the # of customer affected brought R^2 score up to 0.1908772716231314** **Polynomial(degree=14) made the accuracy better to 0.25537566050097293**

-The method I used to come up with the best performing hyperparameter was by a manual iteration where I performed different polynomial degrees and degree 14 ended up being the best transformation.
+#### The method I used to come up with the best performing hyperparameter was by a manual iteration where I performed different polynomial degrees and degree 14 ended up being the best transformation.

-Below(provided different model performances of polynomials of standardized # of customers affected):
+**Below(different model performances of polynomials of standardized # of customers affected):**

 <iframe
   src="step7-outage-polyn.html"
-  width="600"
+  width="900"
   height="650"
   frameborder="0"
 ></iframe>